 Both/And: You Can Change Your Role and Still Belong to Your Family

-Kira is a nonprofit director who was the parentified child in her family — the one who mediated her parents’ arguments, managed her younger siblings’ emotions, and learned to read tension in a room before she could read chapter books.
+Sunita is a nonprofit director who was the parentified child in her family.
+The one who mediated her parents’ arguments, managed her younger siblings’ emotions, and learned to read tension in a room before she could read chapter books.
 In adulthood, she replicated this role everywhere: at work, in friendships, in her marriage.
 Everyone described her as “the strong one.”
 She described herself as exhausted.
 When she began setting boundaries with her family of origin, they responded exactly as her nervous system predicted: with hurt, guilt, and the subtle accusation that she was being selfish.

-Both/And means Kira can love her family and still refuse to carry roles she didn’t choose and doesn’t want.
+Both/And means Sunita can love her family and still refuse to carry roles she didn’t choose and doesn’t want.
 She can honor the child who held everything together and let that child finally rest.
 She can belong to her family system and still function as an autonomous adult.
-Changing your role doesn’t require leaving your family — but it does require tolerating their discomfort with your change, which, for a woman trained to manage everyone else’s feelings, might be the hardest thing she’s ever done.
+Changing your role doesn’t require leaving your family.
+But it does require tolerating their discomfort with your change, which, for a woman trained to manage everyone else’s feelings, might be the hardest thing she’s ever done.

 The Systemic Lens: How Family Roles Are Reinforced by Culture